LHommeDeBat/QuantumServiceMessaging/README.md

     }
 ```

+The creation of the quantum application will not only create a database entry but also store the python files to disk inside a **actions**-folder, from where they can be executed using the Python-CLI.

 ## Creation of Event-Triggers

 To register quantum applications to specific feeds, so called **EventTriggers** need to be created by sending POST-Requests to: